April 28, 20265 min readMechanic Jobs and Careers

 To sum up

-In 2025, setting the right mechanic hourly labor rate is critical to running a successful auto repair business.
-Your rate impacts profitability, competitiveness, and customer trust—whether you're providing general repairs, truck services, or working with ASE-certified technicians.
+Setting the right mechanic hourly labor rate is critical to running a successful auto repair business.
+Your rate impacts profitability, competitiveness, and customer trust whether you're providing general repairs, truck services, or working with ASE-certified technicians.

 By factoring in location, technician skill level, service complexity, and shop overhead, you can establish pricing that’s both fair and profitable.